capstanlqc/omegat-guides/docs/_includes/omt-inst-verif-macos.md

 # OmegaT 5.7.2 setup guide for macOS

-Carefully choose your path here:
+Depending on your starting point, ==choose your path here carefully==:

+- IF you already have a previous version (e.g. 5.7.1 or 4.2.0) of OmegaT installed, you'll have to update your configuration first: to do so please go to the [configuration section](#configuration) (next section right down below).
-- If there is no current installation of OmegaT in your machine, you can skip the following steps about configuration and jump directly to the [installation section](#installation).
+- IF there is no current installation of OmegaT in your machine, you can skip the following steps about configuration and jump directly to the [installation section](#installation).
 OmegaT will configure itself as part of the installation.
-- If you already have a previous version (e.g. 5.7.1 or 4.2.0) of OmegaT installed, you'll have to update your configuration first: to do so please go to the [configuration section](#configuration) (next section right down below).

 ## Configuration

 This section applies to users that already have a previous version (e.g. 5.7.1 or 4.2.0) of OmegaT installed.
-Please follow the next steps to update your configuration for starteers.
+Please follow the next steps to update your configuration.

 1. Run OmegaT and go to **Tools** > **Scripting** to open your scripting console,  In OmegaT 5.7.1, please open the scripting console.
 Check whethers you have a script called "**Update Customisation Bundle (v572)**":